solo-io/gloo/test/setup/README.md

     ...
 ```

+If the `istioOperators` config is not provided, the tool will skip the Istio installation.

 #### Helm Charts

 Field is used to define one or more helm charts.
 The charts can be locally built or remote charts can be provided from a registry.